acoustic-content-samples/prod-wch-sdk-ng9/packages/component-utils/markdown/component-utils.getedithostwindow.md

 ## getEditHostWindow() function

-Returns the window that controls the application
+Returns the window that controls the application.
+This is either the parent window or the opener window.

 <b>Signature:</b>